• Skip to primary navigation

 Have you seen my recipe for Sushi Bowls with Vegan Smoked Salmon?
 If not, definitely check it out!
 It's fresh, healthy and it has smoked salmon made out of orange bell peppers!

 To smoke bell peppers: Roast the bell peppers in a 450°F preheated oven for 25-30 minutes.
 Let the peppers cool for about 15 minutes and peel off the skin.
 Transfer to the smoker and smoke for 12-15 minutes with hickory or oak wood chips.
-To give it a "sea" flavor and mimic the taste of smoked salmon: prepare a broth with 4 cups water, 2 tablespoon dried wakame, 2 tablespoon lemon juice, 1 clove garlic (crushed), and 2 tablespoon soy sauce.
+To give it a “sea” flavor and mimic the taste of smoked salmon: prepare a broth with 4 cups water, 2 tbsp dried wakame, 2 tbsp lemon juice, 1 clove garlic (crushed), and 2 tbsp soy sauce.
 Combine everything in a saucepan and add the bell pepper slices.
 Bring to a boil and let simmer about 20 minutes.
 Remove the peppers from the broth and transfer to a plate lined with paper towel to drain excess water.
 Let cool in the refrigerator at least 2 hours.

 Nuts